Parsa-ahm/Boggle-Solver/README.md

 3. View the solved words and their paths on the board.
 4. Use the accordion feature to collapse/expand results by letter.

-## Future Improvements

-- **Multi-Language Support**: Add the ability to solve Boggle boards in different languages.
-- **Word Definition Lookup**: Integrate a dictionary API to display definitions for found words.
-- **Mobile Optimization**: Further improve responsiveness and user interaction on mobile devices.
-- **Performance Benchmarking**: Add benchmarking tools to measure the efficiency of the algorithm under various conditions.

----

-## License

-This project is licensed under the MIT License.

-## Contact

-If you have any questions or feedback, feel free to contact me at [your-email@example.com].

----

-This README gives a detailed overview of your project, emphasizing the skills and knowledge you demonstrated.
-It’s structured in a professional way and can easily be added to your GitHub repository.
-Let me know if you need further customization!